-The call for a Black Museum started decades ago with historians, activists, scholars and the likes of the late great Len Harrison, a co-founder of Black Cultural Archives (BCA).
+The call for a Black Museum started decades ago with historians, activists, scholars and the likes of the late great Len Garrison, a co-founder of Black Cultural Archives (BCA).
 The Black British Museum Project is a collaboration of ideas, research, experimentation and critical thinking.

 Our online programme will serve to create aspects of Black history, art and culture.
 We need to tell our stories and have the freedom to express our own narratives or other people will tell them for us.
 The ‘Black British’ Museum Project is a provocation in itself.
 This project leads an initial phase of research galvanising voices, knowledge and expertise to build a physical museum space.
 Future generations need to see the relevance of their history, ancestral labour, and heritage in the making of Great Britain.
 A museum experience that truly values and celebrates the contributions of Black People, a museum of living memory where we can all learn from the past to build a better future.

 With an estimated 2,500 museums in the UK, we need to understand the significance and contributions of black presence and experience across the British Isles.
 The Black British Museum Project is history and culture viewed through a Pan African lens, one where we are emboldened in our imaginations to share stories that foster a sense of pride in who we are as people.
 Visit Museums Association

 Black British Museum Project Testimonials